 We will comply with the Equality Act 2010 general duty of public authorities to pay due regard to the need to eliminate discrimination, harassment and victimisation; advance equality of opportunity; and foster good relations across the range of protect characteristics: Age, Disability, Gender, Gender Reassignment, Marriage and Civil partnership, Pregnancy and Maternity, Race, Religion or Belief and Sexual Orientation.
-We will comply with the Equality Act 2010 (Specific Duties) (Scotland) Regulations 2012.
+We will comply with the Equality Act 2010 (Specific Duties) (Scotland) Regulations 2012 and the Equality Act 2010 (Specific Duties) (Scotland) Amendment Regulations 2016.